What Is a Triaxial Test? | Different Types of Triaxial Test

 Triaxial (shear) tests are an excellent way of measuring the mechanical properties of soil, rock and granular materials, with results used to solve a wide range of geotechnical engineering problems.

-In this guide, we’ll first explore what the triaxial shear test is and how it’s carried out, then look at the different types of triaxial test and finally how the results can be used in geotechnical engineering.
+In this guide, we’ll first explore what the triaxial shear test is, how it’s carried out, the different types of triaxial tests and finally, how the results can be used in geotechnical engineering.

 Use the links below to jump to the section you’re most interested in: